 1. You have excellent credit

-Demonstrating responsible credit management with a FICO score of 750 or above puts you in a better position to qualify for student loan student loan refinancing.
+Demonstrating responsible credit management with a FICO score of 750 or above puts you in a better position to qualify for student loan refinancing.
 It’s also essential that your current student loans are in good standing and not in deferment or forbearance.
 Lenders often use credit history as an indicator of a dependable borrower, so having good credit, a low debt-to-income ratio and a solid credit score should make it easier for you to refinance your student loans.

 2. Plus a strong salary